ignaciofpqr/ignaciofpqr/README.md

-# Hola amigos!
+# Hola!
 I'm Nacho 👋

 Bootcamp student for Henry 🚀 <br>
 Full-stack developer with passion for sports, videogames and people. <br>